Category Archives: Bathroom

 A Stunning Jade-Toned Herringbone Tile Showcases a Uniquely Shaped Space

 A curved cove creates the shower in this bathroom and makes it a truly uniquely shaped space.
-The use of jade-toned herringbone tiles helps to highlight this area well and makes it stand out against the flat white walls.
+The use of jade-toned herringbone tiles helps to highlight this area well and makes it stand out against the flat white walls and sloped bathroom ceiling.

 Instead of choosing a standard white tile for the shower area, the luscious jade green color adds more depth and excitement to the room while also shining the spotlight on the unusual silhouette.